 Advantage over GCM-AES.
-There are mainly two advantage features of SHELL-AES compared to GCM-AES [18].
+There are mainly two advantage features of SHELL-AES compared to GCM-AES [16].

 The first one is a higher provable security bound under the nonce-respecting environment.
-SHELL-AES has a security beyond the birthday bound (up to 2^{80}), while GCM-AES has a security up to the birthday bound (that is 2^{64}) [13].
+SHELL-AES has a security beyond the birthday bound (up to 2^{80}), while GCM-AES has a security up to the birthday bound (that is 2^{64}) [12].
 The higher security of SHELL-AES is obtained with a little loss of efficiency.
 For each block of plaintext, SHELL-AES needs roughly 2.5 AES calls, while GCM-AES needs roughly one AES call and one multiplication over GF(2^{128}).
-A detailed performance report on SHELL-AES and more accurate efficiency comparison with GCM-AES will be put online soon in the SHELL webpage.